 How quickly the player can solve problems.

 Doctors and other concussion specialists agree that a player must not return to play until symptoms are completely gone, both at rest and during exercise or exertion.
+Using medicine to improve concussion symptoms is not the same thing as being symptom-free.
+Medicines must be stopped before an athlete can be considered symptom-free.
 Children and teens have longer recovery times.
 So they may have to wait longer before they can return to play.